Rafia0388/Rafia0388.github.io/README.md

     12. Create your static website in *About* Setting section. ![Setting](https://github.com/Rafia0388/Rafia0388.github.io/blob/main/Images/Settings.png)
     13. Type https://username.github.io/ (your user name) to see the static website in *Website* section.![link](https://github.com/Rafia0388/Rafia0388.github.io/blob/main/Images/Website.png)
     14. Click *Save Changes*
+> This will make a static website for you.
+Andrew Etter mentioned in his book that using Jekyll as a static site generator makes the Markdown content attractive.
+You can see a cleaner static webiste from your markdown contents.
+He also stated that moving the entire website is simple too as it does not depend on any third party application or database.